 Home to our first program site, Germantown Friends School (GFS) has been an integral part of Breakthrough Philadelphia's success since its inception in 1995.
-Richard Wade, Head of School at GFS, is co-founder of Breakthrough Philadelphia and continues to serve as an ex-officio member of our Board of Directors.
+Richard Wade, former Head of School at GFS, was a co-founder of Breakthrough Philadelphia and now has a Legacy Scholarship in his honor.
 In addition to hosting one of our middle school programs, GFS is home to our program and executive offices.

 Breakthrough's students, teachers and staff benefit tremendously from resources offered by GFS including classroom space, access to state of the art technologies, educational expertise, along with technical and financial support.
 Germantown Friends School is an independent Quaker day school for grades K-12.

-Breakthrough's newest partner, Drexel University, sponsors Breakthrough’s high school program.
-Drexel donates space, facilities, and resources to support our six-week summer program for rising 9th graders and to help us provide a wide range of school-year supports for our 9th – 12th graders.
+Breakthrough's newest partner, Drexel University, sponsors Breakthrough’s year round middle school and high school programs.
+Drexel donates space, facilities, and resources to support our six-week summer program for rising 7th - 9th graders and provides a wide range of school-year supports for our 9th – 12th graders.
 Founded in 1891 in Philadelphia, Drexel is a top-ranked, comprehensive university recognized for its focus on experiential learning through co-operative education, its commitment to cutting-edge academic technology and its growing enterprise of use-inspired research.
 With more than 23,500 students, Drexel is the nation's 14th largest private university.
 Breakthrough compliments existing community partnerships initiatives at Drexel including its the Philip B. Lindy lnner-City Public School Program (“Lindy Scholars Program”), which provides enhanced educational services to students and their families living in West Philadelphia and attending public schools.
 Drexel has also established the Liberty Scholars Program, which provides full tuition for 50 high-potential students living within the City of Philadelphia.
-Our profound thanks go out to Board of Trustees Chairman Richard Greenawalt, President John Fry, and Dean of the Goodwin College William Lynch, for making this exciting new partnership possible.
+Our profound thanks go out to Board of Trustees Chairman Richard Greenawalt, President John Fry, and Dean of the Goodwin College Nancy Songer, for continuing to support this exciting partnership.